intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 A flaw can become entrenched as a de facto standard.
 Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
-This is both a consequence of tolerating the unexpected, and a product of a natural reluctance to avoid fatal error conditions.
-Ensuring interoperability in this environment is often referred to as aiming to be "bug for bug compatible".
+This is both a consequence of tolerating the unexpected and a product of a natural reluctance to avoid fatal error conditions.
+Ensuring interoperability in this environment is often referred to as aiming to be "bug-for-bug compatible".

 For example, in TLS {{?TLS=RFC8446}}, extensions use a tag-length-value format and can be added to messages in any order.
 However, some server implementations